ABHIJITHCV11/Patterns-which-indicate-if-a-client-has-difficulty-paying-their-installments/README.md

 3. 'columns_description.csv' is data dictionary which describes the meaning of the variables.

 ## 5. Business Objectives
-This case study aims to iden tify pat terns which indicate if a clien t has dif ficulty paying their installmen ts which may be used for taking ac tions such as denying the loan , reducing the amoun t of loan , lending (too risk y applican ts) at a higher in terest rate , etc .
-This will ensure that the consumers capable of repaying the loan are not re jec ted .
-Iden tification of such applican ts using EDA is the aim of this case study.
+This case study aims to identify patterns which indicate if a client has dif ficulty paying their installments which may be used for taking actions such as denying the loan, reducing the amount of loan , lending (too risky applicants) at a higher interest rate, etc .
+This will ensure that the consumers capable of repaying the loan are not rejected .
+Identification of such applicants using EDA is the aim of this case study.

 ## 6. Overall approach of the analysis
 The files are captured , understood , prepared for analysis (cleaned , processed) and